ycanerol/pymer/README.md

 external_libs/randpy as described in the readme file there.

 ## User Configuration
-The file `defaultconfig.json` is meant to be read-only.
-Local configurations may be set with a file `.pymer` in your home directory.
+The file `.pymer_config_default` is meant to be read-only.
+Local configurations may be set with a file `.pymer_config` in your home directory.
 These will override the default configuration.

-Copy desired settings from `defaultconfig.json` into `~/.pymer` and adjust them to your preferences.
 A local setting *root_experiment_dir* is necessary for most functions.

+To set it, copy the file ".pymer_config_default" from the repository directory to your home folder (`/home/<username>` and `C:\Users\<username>` for Windows) and rename it to ".pymer_config".
+Lastly, edit the file and set the variable "root_experiment_dir" to your root experiment directory.